 UNESCO heritage treasures

-From its flamboyant past as the capital of Christianity, Avignon has preserved an exceptional heritage, much of which is listed by Unesco.
-Browse the pages of this incredible history book.
+From its flamboyant past as the capital of Christendom, Avignon has preserved an exceptional heritage, much of which is listed by UNESCO.
+Browse through the pages of this incredible history book.

 Do you really know the Palais des Papes in Avignon?
 Did you know, for example, that it is the largest Gothic palace?
-That it was built in just 70 years by successive Popes, and that it boasts 25 visitor attractions?
-That it was once a military barracks, a theatrical stage and a cultural showcase for prestigious exhibitions?
+That it was built in just 70 years by successive Popes, and that there are 25 places to visit?
+That it was once a military barracks, a theatre stage and a cultural showcase for prestigious exhibitions?

-From the ceremonial rooms, cloisters and private apartments of the Pope to the priceless frescoes, the Palais des Papes can be discovered in an unusual way with the Histopad.
+From the ceremonial rooms, cloisters and private flats of the Pope to the priceless fresco decorations, the Palais des Papes can be discovered in an unusual way thanks to Histopad.
 Use this tablet to step back in time and experience the Palais as it was in the days of the pontiffs.
-Augmented reality transports you to the heart of the history of Avignon and the world.
+It’s an augmented reality experience that takes you to the heart of the history of Avignon and the world.

-This architectural oddity, which has given rise to many questions and interpretations, each more fanciful than the last, has heightened the aura of this bridge, famous the world over thanks to the song “sur le pont d’Avignon” (on the bridge of Avignon).
-Although listed as a Unesco World Heritage site, it’s not forbidden to dance on it!
+This architectural oddity, which has given rise to many questions and fanciful interpretations, has added to the aura of this bridge, which is famous the world over thanks to the song “sur le pont d’Avignon” (on the bridge of Avignon).
+Although listed as a World Heritage Site by UNESCO, it’s not forbidden to dance on it!
 Open to visitors 7 days a week.

 The Petit Palais museum

 At the end of the Place du Palais des Papes, take the time to push open the door of the Musée du Petit Palais, one of Europe’s great museums of medieval art.
 For its intrinsic beauty, first of all?
-Firstly, for its intrinsic beauty: firstly, as the former livery of Cardinal Arnaud de Via (d.
-1335), nephew of Pope John XXII, then as the palace of the Archbishop of Avignon, the building was rebuilt in the late 15th century by Archbishop Julien de la Rovère, the future Pope Julius II.
+It was once the residence of Cardinal Arnaud de Via (died 1335), nephew of Pope John XXII, and later the palace of the archbishop of Avignon.
+It was rebuilt at the end of the 15th century by Archbishop Julien de la Rovère, the future Pope Julius II.

 The ramparts

-Intra-muros is how Avignonnais refer to life inside the city walls.
-At 4.3 km long, these walls were designed to repel attackers, but they also protected (and continue to protect) residents from the flooding of the Rhône.
-Listed as a UNESCO World Heritage Site, the ramparts encircle the old town, giving it a privileged, timeless atmosphere.
+Intra-muros is how the people of Avignon describe life inside the city walls.
+At 4.3 km long, these walls were designed to repel attackers, but they also served (and still serve) to protect the inhabitants from the flooding of the Rhône.
+Listed as a UNESCO World Heritage Site, the ramparts encircle the old town, giving it a special, timeless atmosphere.

-Commenced in 1355 under the pontificate of Innocent VI, and completed in 1370 under Urban V, the ramparts can be explored from the Pont d’Avignon entrance up to the Rocher des Doms garden, where you can discover the Rhône and a magical view of the city of the Popes.
+Begun in 1355 under the pontificate of Innocent VI and completed in 1370 under Urban V, the city walls can be explored via the entrance to the Pont d’Avignon, leading up to the garden of the Rocher des Doms to discover the Rhône and a magical view of the city of the Popes.

-It almost overshadows the Palais des Papes, the Basilica of Notre Dame des Doms.
-With its majestic golden-lead Virgin touching the sky, dominating the Rhône valley from the Rocher des Doms, the religious edifice, built in the 12th century and then remodeled in the 15th and 17th centuries, deserves a detailed visit.
+The Basilica of Notre Dame des Doms almost overshadows the Palais des Papes.
+With its majestic golden-lead Virgin Mary reaching for the sky and dominating the Rhône valley from the Rocher des Doms, this religious edifice, built in the 12th century and remodelled in the 15th and 17th centuries, is well worth a detailed visit.

-After a series of renovation works, the metropolitan basilica offers visitors and faithful a new face.
+After a series of renovation works, the Metropolitan Basilica offers visitors and worshippers a new face.

-Yesterday and today are one and the same in Provence: discover with us this rich and unique cultural and architectural heritage, through 7 Unesco World Heritage sites.
+Yesterday and today are one and the same in Provence: come and discover this rich and unique cultural and architectural heritage with us, through 8 sites listed as World Heritage Sites by UNESCO.

 SITES UNESCO DE PROVENCE